Inter-Services Intelligence activities in India: Mumbai train blasts

-ISI was accused of planning the 2006 Mumbai train bombings and the Indian government said that the ISI, LeT and SIMI planned the attacks.
+ISI was accused of planning the 2006 Mumbai train bombings and the Indian government said that the ISI, LeT and SIMI plan the attacks.

+Finance operations

 Counterfeit Indian rupee notes

 The ISI has been printing counterfeit Indian rupee notes, which are believed to be printed in Muzaffarabad.
 In January 2000, the Nepal police raided Wasim Saboor's house, who was an official of the Pakistani embassy of Kathmandu.
 They found fifty thousand Indian rupee notes, each of ₹50 denomination.

+Funding of terror groups

+According to Indian intelligence sources in 2025, ISI was allegedly complicit in facilitating the financial operations of Jaish-e-Mohammed (JeM) by enabling the group’s shift from traditional banking channels to digital wallet platforms such as EasyPaisa and SadaPay.
+While Pakistan presented measures to curb JeM’s funding to the Financial Action Task Force (FATF), including the freezing of bank accounts and restrictions on cash donations, reports suggested that ISI allowed JeM to continue fundraising through a parallel system of mobile wallets that remained outside formal financial oversight.